Pfizer: 2010–2020: Further discoveries and acquisitions

 On January 5, 2015, the company announced it would acquire a controlling interest in Redvax, expanding its vaccine portfolio targeting human cytomegalovirus.
 In February 2015, the company received approval from the Food and Drug Administration for palbociclib (Ibrance) for treatment of certain types of breast cancer.
 In March 2015, the company announced it would restart its collaboration with Eli Lilly and Company surrounding the Phase III trial of Tanezumab.
 In May 2015, Pfizer and a Bar-Ilan University laboratory announced a partnership based on the development of medical DNA nanotechnology.
 In June 2015, the company acquired Nimenrix and Mencevax, meningococcal vaccines, from GlaxoSmithKline for around $130 million.
 In September 2015, Pfizer acquired Hospira for $17 billion, including the assumption of debt.
 Hospira was the largest producer of generic injectable pharmaceuticals in the world.
 On November 23, 2015, Pfizer and Allergan announced a planned $160 billion merger, in the largest pharmaceutical deal ever and the third largest corporate merger in history.
 The proposed transaction contemplated that the merged company maintain Allergan's Republic of Ireland domicile, resulting in the new company being subject to corporation tax at the relatively low rate of 12.5%.
 The deal was to constitute a reverse merger, whereby Allergan acquired Pfizer, with the new company then changing its name to "Pfizer, plc".
 On April 6, 2016, Pfizer and Allergan terminated the merger agreement after the Obama administration and the United States Department of the Treasury introduced new laws intended to limit corporate inversions (the extent to which companies could move their headquarters overseas in order to reduce the amount of taxes they pay).

 In June 2016, the company acquired Anacor Pharmaceuticals for $5.2 billion, expanding its portfolio in both inflammation and immunology drugs areas.
 In August 2016, the company made a $40 million bid for the assets of BIND Therapeutics, which was in bankruptcy.
 The same month, the company acquired Bamboo Therapeutics for $645 million, expanding its gene therapy offerings.
 In September 2016, the company acquired cancer drug-maker Medivation for $14 billion.
 In October 2016, the company licensed the anti-CTLA4 monoclonal antibody, ONC-392, from OncoImmune.
 In November 2016, Pfizer funded a $3,435,600 study with the CDC Foundation to research "screen-and-treat" strategies for cryptococcal disease in Botswana.
 In December 2016, Pfizer acquired AstraZeneca's small-molecule antibiotics business for $1.575 billion.

 In January 2018, Pfizer announced that it would end its work on research into treatments for Alzheimer's disease and Parkinsonism (a symptom of Parkinson's disease and other conditions).
 The company said about 300 researchers would lose their jobs.
 In July 2018, the Food and Drug Administration approved enzalutamide, developed by Pfizer and Astellas Pharma for patients with castration-resistant prostate cancer.
 In August 2018, Pfizer signed an agreement with BioNTech to conduct joint research and development activities regarding mRNA-based influenza vaccines.
-In October 2018, effective January 1, 2019, Albert Bourla was promoted to chief executive officer, succeeding Ian Read, his mentor.
+In October 2018, effective January 1, 2019, Albert Bourla was promoted to CEO, succeeding Ian Read, his mentor.